Station Mall: History

+The idea of a shopping mall on Sault Ste.
+Marie's waterfront was first proposed by Algoma Central Railway in October 1970 as part of an ambitious $30 million plan to develop its 53.8 acre property along the St. Marys River.
+The plan presented to city council envisioned a 247,000 square foot enclosed shopping mall with a large department store, a grocery store as well as smaller retailers.
+The mall would be connected by covered walkways to other proposed plan features.

+Among the other features the railway proposed for its property bordered by Bay Street to the north, Gore Street to the west, and Elgin Street to the east were a new nine-story city hall, a civic square, a hotel, a luxury apartment and office complex and apartments geared to lower and medium incomes.
+The plan also proposed construction of a new street along the waterfront to service the site - what would become St. Marys River Drive.

 Phase I (1973)

 Station Mall opened on October 31, 1973 with 284,000 square feet of retail space and 45 tenants, including a two-story Sears department store and Dominion Food Stores as its anchors.
-Other retailers when the mall opened in 1973 included Lakeshore Drug Mart, People's Jewelers, Lighting Unlimited, Davis II men's wear, Big Steel, Dalmys, Fairweather, Penningtons, Laura Secord Candies, Coles - The Book People, Melody Lane Record Shop, The Leather Touch, Kinney Shoes, Dolomity Shoes, Tip Top Stores, Happy Hour Card 'n Party Shop, and the Loon's Nest.
+Other retailers when the mall opened in 1973 included Lakeshore Drug Mart, Peoples Jewelers, Lighting Unlimited, Davis II men's wear, Big Steel, Dalmys, Fairweather, Penningtons, Laura Secord Candies, Coles - The Book People, Melody Lane Record Shop, The Leather Touch, Kinney Shoes, Dolomity Shoes, Tip Top Stores, Happy Hour Card 'n Party Shop, and the Loon's Nest.
 The 400-seat Station Cinema opened with the mall, as did J.B.'s Big Boy Family Restaurant.
 The original "Pufferbelly" food court included space for a delicatessen and 10 snack bars.
 A departure from downtown retailers at the time, the mall advertised free parking for 1,800 cars and a climate-controlled shopping experience.

 The original construction was part of a $30 million development of the Algoma Central Railway's Bay Street property, which also included the construction of a 200-room hotel near the mall, originally occupied by Holiday Inn.

 The original building was designed by James A. Murray, Architects and built by Eastern Construction Co.
 Ltd.

 The mall underwent two expansions in 16 years, in 1981 and 1989, adding more than 200,000 square feet of additional retail space.